Repainting formica kitchen cabinets

 A. You might consider removable paint for a test run.
 If you don't like the change you'll have the choice of restoring the basic surface.

-A. Ed. note: We've now hotlinked your mention of it to a page on Amazon where you can get it, Macaluso.
+Ed. note: We've now hotlinked these mentions of it to on-line sources, Macaluso.

 Did you try painting your Formica cabinets?
 How did it turn out?
 Curious because likely your cabinets are similar to mine.
 We just bought a house and I want to redo the Formica cabinets.
 Painting seems like the least expensive option but want it to look great and last.
 I would appreciate hearing your feedback.